zdurr22/react-updating-state-lab/README.md

 In this lab, you'll update state using `setState()`.
 After running `npm install` and `npm start`, you'll see that this app is not currently working.
 Your task is to build and export two components.
-These components are unrelated except in that they will use `setState()` to update their internal state.
+These components are unrelated, except for the fact that they will both use `setState()` to update their internal states.

 ## World Record Click Counter